Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

  check [Installing Aircrack-ng From Source][deps].

-Note: After compiling or installing, you may get a 'command not found' error from your terminal.
+Note: After compiling or installing, you may get a 'command not found' error from your terminal when running aircrack.
 Closing the current one and opening a new one solved this for me.

 > #### _BE WARNED_
 > From here on out it is up to you to be responsible.
 Only attack networks you
 > have authorization to mess with.
-Unauthorized access to computer networks is
+Unauthorized access to a computer network is
 > a felony in the US, and illegal in most countries.

 # Capturing Packets